VolkovLabs/volkovlabs.io/docs/volkovlabs-dynamictext-panel/index.md

 A Dynamic Text visualization panel is a Grafana plugin that transforms monotone text/table data into vibrant, easy-to-read information cards.
 The panel supports variables, Markdown and Handlebars.

-The built-in Text panel in Grafana does support variables but does not support any styling features.
 The Dynamic Text visualization panel lets you define a text template using the data from your data source query.

 <iframe width="100%" height="500" src="https://www.youtube.com/embed/MpNZ4Yl-p0U" title="Dynamic Text Plugin for Grafana | Markdown, HTML and Handlebars to transform data visualizations" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>